JaveCai/goExercise/README.md

-# The Go Programming Language
+# The source code of the Go Programming Language & its exercise

 This repository provides the downloadable example programs for the book, "The Go Programming Language"; see http://www.gopl.io.